arlac77/repository-provider/README.md

 ### isDisabled

-By default we are not disabled
+By default we are not disabled.

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** false

 ### isTemplate

-By default we are not a template
+By default we are not a template.

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** false